dkessner/APCS_2023-24/docs/_sources/setup/installation_mac.md

 java -version
 ```

-## Install Atom
+## Install Brackets

-[Atom](https://atom.io/) is a text editor.
-If you already have a favorite text
+[Brackets](https://brackets.io/) is a text editor.
+If you already have a
-editor, feel free to use that instead.
+favorite text editor, feel free to use that instead.

 ```
-brew install --cask atom
+brew install brackets
 ```